Echecrates/MonitorBlackout/README.md

 - The script does not always respond to the hotkey.
 - The black window is a powershell and application-level window; it would be better if it was not visible this way.
 - The system tray icon is not consistent.
 Sometimes it is a multicoloured shield, at other times it is a blue icon with an "i".
-- The hotkey may conflict with the Ctrol + Alt + B "Toggle Radeon Boost" Hotkey in AMD's Graphics Software
+- The hotkey may conflict with the Ctrl + Alt + B "Toggle Radeon Boost" Hotkey in AMD's Graphics Software